Multiple Network Embedding for Anomaly Detection in Time Series of Graphs: Setup

-Random dot product graphs and their indefinite extensions \cite{rubin2017statistical} are flexible enough to encompass all low-rank independent-edge random graphs, including stochastic block model (SBM) graphs \cite{HOLLAND1983109} and their various generalizations.
-The matrix of latent positions $\boldsymbol{X}$ captures the behavior and structure of nodes in the graph (e.g.,~when $\boldsymbol{X}$ has a finite number of different latent positions then it corresponds a SBM with community structure), and presents a natural, unobserved ``target'' that one might hope to estimate or approximate via the observed data $\boldsymbol{A}$ \cite{sussman2012consistent}.
+The latent state model and its indefinite extensions \citep{https://doi.org/10.1111/rssb.12509} can encapsulate low-rank independent-edge random graphs, such as stochastic block model (SBM) graphs \citep{HOLLAND1983109}.
+The Additive and Multiplicative Effects Network (AMEN) model by \cite{minhas2019inferential} bears similarities to the RDPG model.
+In these frameworks, the latent positions matrix $\mathbf{X}$ represents node behaviors and structures.
+For instance, an SBM with community structures arises when $\mathbf{X}$ contains distinct latent positions.
+This latent position matrix presents a natural, unobserved ``target'' that one might aim to estimate via the observed data $\mathbf{A}$.

-\subsection{Latent position models for time series of graphs}
+\subsection{Latent Position Models for Time Series of Graphs}